liz-bagot/testrepository/README.md

 [Decred's hybrid approach to blockchain governance](https://soundcloud.com/epicenterbitcoin/eb-193) with Dave Collins and Jake Yocom-Piatt on the Epicenter podcast

+[The mysterious Decred origin story and how it relates to Satoshi Nakamoto] (https://bravenewcoin.com/insights/podcasts/decreds-privacy-flow-building-a-better-bitcoin-and-the-legend-of-satoshi) with Jake Yocom-Piatt on Brave New Coin's The Crypto Conversation podcast

 **_Must-Watches_**

 [How Decred is different from Bitcoin](https://www.youtube.com/watch?v=qHPs6XdP4gQ)